puthusseri/MainProject/README.md

 - [ ] Generate the wh questions <br>
 - [ ] Generate the answers for the wh questions <br>
 - [ ] Generate the distractors for the sequence

+### Setting the virtual environment

+The distractor generation part requires the tensorflow = 1.5.0 Upgrade the pip to version> 19